 Leigh Burrows“After a long working life involving accountancy, teaching, business ownership and third sector involvement, I would like to use some of the time that retirement gives me to work with my local communities, share skills and take part in local development projects.”

 Sabir has lived in Park ward for over 50 years.
 He is currently a self-employed tutor delivering private science and maths tuition (KS2 to KS5) to predominantly BME children.
 He has extensive experience in the public sector: as a non-executive board member of Calderdale NHS PCT; Leeds Tribunal Service; Senior Organisational Development Consultant at Kirklees council; Chair of the Corporate Kirklees Black and Minority Ethnic Employees Network.
 Before becoming a full-time tutor he was the OD and Performance Manager for Manningham Housing Association – a registered social landlord with circa 1500 homes within predominantly BME communities in Bradford and Keighley.
 Sabir helped to set up Together Against Grooming (TAG) to tackle child sexual exploitation, delivering awareness sessions.

 Newly appointed – more info coming soon

 You can find all governance information, including our Memorandum and Articles of Association and Annual Reports on the Charity Commission website.

-HOT is sole shareholder in two trading subsidiary companies (Elsie Whiteley Innovation Centre Ltd and Hanson Lane Enterprise Centre Ltd) which run our two business centres.
-The directors have commercial skills related to managed workspace and building management/development.
-You can find the information for each of these companies on the Companies House website here for Elsie Whiteley Innovation Centre and here for Hanson Lane Enterprise Centre.
+HOT is sole shareholder in a trading subsidiary company (Elsie Whiteley Innovation Centre Ltd) which runs our two business centres.
+The directors of EWIC Ltd have commercial skills related to managed workspace and building management/development.
+You can find information on the Companies House website here.